Native American civil rights: Contemporary Native American religious issues

 Established in 1918, the Native American Church "emphasiz[ed] the importance of monogamy, sobriety, and hard work".
 Today, it serves as an intertribal, multilingual network.
 The Native American Church has had a long struggle with the government of America due to their ancient and deeply spiritual religious practice using peyote.
-This a psychoactive substance is found on a cactus and is used for healing practices and in religious ceremonies.
+This psychoactive substance is found on a cactus and is used for healing practices and in religious ceremonies.
 The use of this substance is highly debated due to the outbreaks of drug use among Americans today.
 Leaders of the Native American Church argue that the use of peyote allows for a direct connection with gods and that peyote is not taken simply for its psychoactive effects.
 It is taken in the manner that one might take the sacraments of Christianity.
 "Peyote is not habit forming and 'in the controlled ambiance of a peyote meeting it is in no way harmful.'"
 Rather it is considered a unifying influence on the Native American life because it provides the "basis for Indian friendships, rituals, social gatherings, travel, marriage, and more.
 It has been a source of healing and means of expression for a troubled people.
 And it has resulted in one of the strongest pan-Indian movements among American Indians".

 For years the government has been debating the subject of peyote use.
-In 1949 peyote use was condemned by the American Medical Association because findings in their study led them to believe that it was habit-forming drug.
+In 1949 peyote use was condemned by the American Medical Association because findings in their study led them to believe that it was a habit-forming drug.
 Congress then attempted to regulate the use of peyote in 1963 with little success, but under the Drug Abuse Control Act in 1965 it was on the list of forbidden psychedelic drugs.
-Under this act it did not place this on Native American peyotists who were using it for religious practice, though some suffered still under the hands of the state governments for having it in their possession.
+Under this act, it did not place this on Native American peyotists who were using it for religious practice, though some suffered still under the hands of the state governments for having it in their possession.
 State laws differed from the United States government standards with states outlawing the use of peyote.
 "By 1970, of the seventeen states that still had anti-peyote laws, only five did not provide exemptions for Indians to use peyote ritually."
 These were amended under the pressure from the Native American Church member if the members showed proof that they were at least 25 percent Native American.
 The states laws were generally similar to those of South Dakota, which says that "when used as a sacrament in services of the Native American Church in a natural state which is unaltered except for drying or curing or slicing", peyote use is permitted.
 In 1978 the American Indian Religious Freedom Act there was mention of protection for peyote users, but this did not change the fact that they could still be charged.
 Because it is an "established religion of many centuries' history...not a 20th century cult nor a fad subject to extinction at a whim", it continues to be somewhat protected under the law.